scommab/chrome-twitter-bootstrapper/README.md

 Twitter Bootstrapper
 ====================

-This is a Chrome plugin that would lets you test what twitter-bootstrap would look like on different websites.
+This is a Chrome plugin that lets you see what different websites would look like if they used twitter-bootstrap's css.

 How to Install
 --------------